roylu8/Optimizing-the-Climb/README.md

 2) Afterwards, the user needs to pick an algorithm (enter number 1-2).

 3) Lastly, enter start pixel (1-max pixels of image) and end pixel (1-max pixels of image).
 Please make sure the start pixel is less than the end pixel and that pixel values are in range.
-Pixels are counted by rows and the starting index is 1.
+Pixels are counted from left to right and continues after every row.
+The starting index is 1.

 4) After computation, the result image would be saved at `images/result.png`.